olmokramer/atom-autohide-tree-view/README.md

 ## Keybindings

-Here are some sample keybindings:
+Here are some sample keybindings to use in your `keymap.cson`:
 ```
 'atom-text-editor':
   'cmd-k up': 'autohide-tree-view:pin'
   'cmd-k down': 'autohide-tree-view:unpin'
   'cmd-k right': 'autohide-tree-view:toggle-pinned'
 ```
-Add them to your `keymap.cson`.

 ## Touch events